 2011-12: Hanowski was the leading scorer for St. Cloud State as a junior.
 In 39 games he had a team-high 23 goals with 20 assists and was plus-two with 25 penalty minutes.
 Seven of his 23 goals were scored on the Huskies power play.
 Fighting to stay above .500 most of the season, the Huskies finished sixth in the WCHA and ended the season 17-17-5 after falling to North Dakota in the WCHA Final Five quarterfinal game.

 Ben Hanowski is an offensively-minded, goal-scoring forward who brings a mix of size, skill, and character to the rink.
-The Minnesota native also possesses uncanny vision and does his best work when the puck is on his stick.
-A shooter by trade, Hanowski has also shown solid puck-distribution abilities and can create either off the cycle or on the rush.
+The Minnesota native possesses uncanny vision and does his best work when the puck is on his stick.
+A shooter by trade, Hanowski has solid puck-distribution abilities and can create either off the cycle or on the rush.
+He possesses solid size and supple hands but needs to gain more explosiveness in his first step and learn to play a simpler, north-south type of game.
+He sometimes struggles in tighter spaces.